 This is the proper channel for beginners who need concise videos showing how to achieve basic things such as changing the password, embedding a YouTube video, or creating a custom menu.
 The majority of the videos uploaded here are under four minutes length, so you won’t waste your time by watching boring introductions.
 The playlist titles are suggestive—“Simple WordPress Tutorials for Everyone,” “How to Build a WordPress Website from Scratch,” and “How to start a WordPress blog”.
 Unfortunately, the channel’s owner doesn’t post videos constantly.

 This YouTube channel isn’t cut out for pragmatic people focused on improving coding skills.
 In spite of that, plenty of videos from WordPress.tv are valuable.
 This channel is home to presentations from various WordPress meetups.
-Matt Mullenweg and Syed Balkhi (WP Beginner founder) are just two famous WordPress experts whose keynotes are featured on WordPress.tv.
-Their insights are useful and give you a strategic overview of the present and future of WordPress.
+Matt Mullenweg (WP founder) is just one famous WordPress expert whose keynotes are featured on WordPress.tv.
+His insights are useful and give you a strategic overview of the present and future of WordPress.

 Visit WebTegrity each Wednesday to check out the latest uploads.
 The YouTubers behind this channel upload a short video showing WordPress magic tricks each Wednesday.
 This channel is made up of valuable playlists such as “SEO Tips and Resources,” “WordPress How To’s,” and “WordPress Menus”.
 The video explanations are pretty clear, but if you have any problems, you can engage with the authors by leaving a comment.
 I noticed that WebTegrity’s members reply to the most users’ comments.